forcedotcom/sfdx-scanner/messages/run-common.md

 # flags.projectdirDescription

 Provides the relative or absolute root project directory used to set the context for Graph Engine's analysis.
 Project directory must be a path, not a glob.
-If --projectdir is not specified, a default value will be calculated to be a directory containing all the target files.
+If --projectdir isn’t specified, a default value is calculated.
+The default value is a directory that contains all the target files.

 # flags.sevthresholdSummary